Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Take a pair of contexts and return the intersection of these sets.
+    Take a pair of variables and return the intersection of contained entities.

 **Parameters**

-- left (variable) - id of the selected context.
-This instruction accepts all types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
+- left (variable) - a variable of one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
-- right (variable) - id of the selected context.
-This instruction accepts all types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
+- right (variable) - a variable of one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
-- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable).

 ## difference